bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 Returns a string corresponding to the national language of the program, such as ENU for English or ESP for Spanish.

+# bes idp directory : bes idp directory

+Returns the Identity Provider Directory (IDPD), the set of information required to connect to an identity provider that stores user credentials used for authentication in BigFix.

+# bes idp directory set : bes idp directory set

+Iterates over the current set of BES Identity Provider Directories and represents them as a mathematical set, suitable for further manipulation.

 # bes ldap directory : bes ldap directory

 No documentation exists.